-This post will go over all you need to know to prepare for and make the most of Sunday Funday in San Juan.
-It is an epic party!
+This post will cover all you need to know to prepare and make the most of Sunday Funday Nicaragua!

-Costs to attend Sunday Funday in San Juan Del Sur
+How much is Sunday Funday in San Juan Del Sur?

-A ticket to Sunday Funday costs $30 USD which is pricey by Nicaraguan standards, but it gets you the official tank top, entrance to five bars, free shots upon arrival at each bar, and transportation to/from Naked Tiger.
-If you stay at either Pachamama Hostel (where it starts), or Naked Tiger (where it ends), you only need to pay $15 for your ticket.
+A ticket to Sunday Funday is 25 USD, which is pricey by Nicaraguan standards, but it gets you the official tank top, entrance to five bars, free shots upon arrival at each bar, and transportation to/from Naked Tiger, where the party ends.
+You can buy tickets here.

-The tank top they give you changes each week.
-You will see the Sunday Funday tops all throughout Central America, as it becomes a main staple in many backpackers wardrobe.
+You will see the Sunday Funday tops throughout Central America, as it becomes a main staple in many backpackers’ wardrobe.
 I’ve seen the Sunday Funday tank top as far as the Philippines on my travels!

 10 am Tickets on sale at Pachamama Hostel

 There was a big line-up when I arrived around 11 am to buy tickets, so I’d recommend getting there early and grabbing brunch before the event so you have something to soak up all the alcohol.

 I didn’t take my advice and instead started my Sunday Funday with mimosas on the beach.
 A bottle of champagne before is probably unnecessary, but I was on vacation.

 2 pm Pre-party at Pachamama